enisn/AbpDevTools/README.md

 It helps the developer, build, run, replace, and manage logs of the projects.
 It makes running **multiple** solutions and projects easier.

+> Done with [Enisn.Templates.CLI](https://github.com/enisn/Enisn.Templates.CLI).
+You can build similar CLI tools with this template.

 <a href="https://www.nuget.org/packages/AbpDevTools"><img src="https://img.shields.io/nuget/v/AbpDevTools?logo=nuget" alt="AbpDevTools on Nuget" /></a>

 # Installation